About the Summer Education Institute for the Digital Stewardship of Visual Information

 SEI Workshop Code of Conduct is adapted from DLF Code of Conduct CC-BY-NC 4.0, with reference to the ARLIS/NA Code of Conduct and VRA Code of Conduct.

-It is important to acknowledge that across the many changes this land has experienced and despite the fact that colonial violence continues to negatively impact our Indigenous communities, the American Indian community sees the importance of the land as home to many diverse backgrounds and perspectives.
-Because SEI team members, instructors, and attendees live all over the country, it is imperative to acknowledge the physical land on which we are all individually located.
+Because SEI team members, instructors, and attendees live all over the United States and Canada, it is imperative to acknowledge the physical land on which we are all individually located.
 We invite you to take a moment to reflect on the Indigenous land upon which you sit—geographically and digitally—and express gratitude for your ability to live, work, and enjoy the land.
 We invite you to research Indigenous projects, artists, and activism in your local area and consider appropriate actions of support.

-The professional activities associated with the digital stewardship of visual materials make it incumbent upon us to consider the legacies of colonization and white supremacy embedded within the technologies, structures, best practices, and ways of thinking we use in our work and throughout the entire digital life cycle.
-We recognize that during SEI 2024, we will gather as part of a professional field with a colonial history and a colonial present, which causes manifold historical and ongoing harms and violence—including that of archival silence—whereby Indigenous people, voices, stories, and objects have been purposefully left out of or misrepresented in the historical record.
-We hope we can lessen the ongoing harms of settler colonialism by responsibly speaking about it, centering those who have been harmed, and discussing appropriate action to identify and repair harm in our own contexts.
+We recognize that during SEI that we will gather as part of a professional field with a colonial history and a colonial present, which causes manifold historical and ongoing harms and violence—including that of archival silence—whereby Indigenous people, voices, stories, and objects have been purposefully left out of or misrepresented in the historical record.

 We invite anyone to discuss this statement so we can reciprocally learn and make efforts towards continued improvements.